describo/describo.github.io/src/docs/guide/assistant-supported-discovery.md

 :::

-# Assistant enabled e-discovery

-Using the Describo Assistant you can interrogate your content to quickly establish the themes and narratives that you might want to describe.
+With the Describo GenerativeAI Assistant you can interrogate your content to quickly establish the themes and narratives that you might want to describe.

-:::tip info
+::: tip info

 You can interrogate: